hombreperro45/docs/docs/guides/windows.md

 - Select the directory you want to changed
 - Navigate to the desired location

-You should always configure are:
+You should always configure the following paths:

 - System Directory
 - Savefile Directory